As day two dawned on TGCon 2019, attention turned to the long-burgeoning cannabidiol industry.

 TraceGains Launches Specification Management

-During TraceGains CEO Gary Nowacki’s keynote address, he announced a stronger push by the company into the retail industry with the release of TraceGains Specification Management.
+During TraceGains CEO Gary Nowacki’s keynote address, he announced a strong push by the company into the retail industry with the release of TraceGains Specification Management.
 The new product is the first network-connected specification management tool in the industry.
 Specification Management allows companies to author, publish, and update raw material and finished goods specifications.
 It streamlines and centralizes documentation and information exchange, with automated workflows and alerts for internal and external stakeholder updates and approvals.
-With network connectivity, the software gives companies immediate access to more than a million supplier-provided documents to accelerate specification creation and updates.
+With network connectivity, the software gives companies immediate access to over a million supplier-provided documents to accelerate specification creation and updates.

 “Our customers asked for a tool to easily collaborate with suppliers to create and maintain raw material and finished goods specifications in one platform,” Nowacki explained in a release announcing the new product.
 “In addition to optimizing collaboration with internal and external stakeholders, the system digitizes specification attributes and converts the data into custom reports and dashboards, giving companies the insight needed to improve business processes.”